(Editor’s Note: Republished as part of the celebration of Dr. Martin Luther King Jr.’s birthday.)

 In his 1964 Nobel Peace Prize acceptance speech, Dr. King said, “I have the audacity to believe that peoples everywhere can have three meals a day for their bodies, education and culture for their minds, and dignity, equality and freedom for their spirits.
 I believe that what self-centered men have torn down men other-centered can build up.”

-And, an “other-centered” purpose is the essence of a purpose-driven life, which involves leveraging our greatest talents, expertise and passion in service of others.
+And, being “other-centered” is the essence of a purpose-driven life, which involves leveraging our greatest talents, expertise and passion in service of others.
 This is Dr. King’s call-to-action to us when he says, “I believe that what self-centered men have torn down men other-centered can build up.”

 Dr. King had a dream, which he shared on countless occasions, including at the 1963 March on Washington for Jobs and Freedom.
 Dr. King shared his dream so often that it was no longer just his dream.
 Today, it is the bright future that most of us envision for all Americans: